 Pricing ranges from lower entry plans for casual users to higher tiers that support very large article volumes each month.
 Since this tool is built for power users, costs can climb at high scale, but that is often still cheaper than hiring a big writing team.

-Where it falls short: the interface can feel complex compared to more guided tools.
-It’s not as “blogger-first” as RightBlogger, and it still needs human editing to ensure high quality content that sounds less robotic, matches brand tone, and avoids SEO issues like over-optimization.
+Where it falls short: the interface can feel complex compared to more guided tools, and bulk drafts still need human editing to ensure they sound natural, match brand tone, and avoid over-optimization issues.

 3. Jasper for marketing teams that want flexible AI content